-A a 12-week mentoring programme designed to support young people from the Thanet area who currently are not in education, employment or training (NEET).
+A a 12-week mentoring programme designed to support young people from the Swale & Gravesham area who currently are not in education, employment or training (NEET).

-CXK’s Back on Track is a 12-week mentoring programme designed to support young people from the Thanet area who currently are not in education, employment or training (NEET).
+CXK’s Back on Track is a 12-week mentoring programme designed to support young people 16-19 years old (Academic year 12 and 13) from the Swale & Gravesham area who currently are not in education, employment or training (NEET).
 Funded by Kent County Council via the Reconnect Programme, the aim is to engage NEET young people who are struggling to find the right next steps.

 During the programme, the group of young people receive 2 days per week contact time with a dedicated mentor, and additional 1:1 time, as required.